 AVECC’s HELP program gives you a chance to upgrade your home and make it more energy efficient.
 You can save money on your bills by using the HELP program.
 You can get a free energy audit that leads to home upgrades to help you save money.
 While you do have to pay for the upgrades, you can get a loan through AVECC.
 The monthly payment for the loan is then added to your electric bill The best part?
 There’s no credit check!

 If you don’t have the extra money to add a loan to your electric bill, you may want to consider weatherization.
-The weatherization assistance programs may help you with upgrades like increased insulation and draft blockers.
+The weatherization assistance programs may help you with free upgrades like increased insulation and draft blockers.
 Some people even qualify for new heating and cooling systems with weatherization assistance.

 Oklahoma customers: click here for weatherization assistance!